 Please consider volunteering with NAMI Chicago.
 You can make a real contribution to our mission of providing resources and information on all facets of mental illness in the Chicago area.
 Volunteers will receive training for the area(s) in which they are interested.

 In the Office

-Office Support: Office volunteers typically dedicate one day per week, generally from 10 AM to 2 PM, to assist staff with a variety of office tasks including mailings, filing, data entry, research into various issues, and manning the telephone HELPLINE.
-Persons who answer the HELPLINE receive additional orientation and training for this task.
+Office Support: Office volunteers typically dedicate two days per month, generally from 10 AM to 2 PM, to assist staff with a variety of office tasks including mailings, filing, data entry, and research into various issues.

 Data Entry: We regularly update the information in our information and referral files and need assistance in input changes and additions to our database.